 The spring that year brought a cancer diagnosis for my husband and I vowed to stop drinking for the sake of everyone in my life.
 My children didn’t enjoy spending time with me, I was arguing with my husband all the time, and my mother and sister, like him, were at their wits end.

 I had tried to control my drinking so many times, but had always been unsuccessful and left feeling ashamed and as though I was a failure.
 I had to stop but knew I couldn’t do it alone.

 Starting my journey to recovery

 I admitted myself into Life Works, which is part of The Priory Group.
 I had no idea what else to do.
-When I entered Life Works, I was met with a kindness and understanding that I had never experienced before.
+When I entered alcohol rehab at Life Works, I was met with a kindness and understanding that I had never experienced before.
 From the moment of arrival, the support and structure that I received meant I could leave alcohol behind.
 Not having to worry about hiding bottles or obsessing about the next drink was just a huge relief; I was finally in a place that made me feel safe.